jtablesaw/tablesaw/docs/gettingstarted.md

 #### Array Operations

-Because columns are so important, Tablesaw makes them easy to work with.
-Many operations that work on numbers in standard Java, for example, work on columns of numbers in Tablesaw.
+Tablesaw makes columns easy to work with.
+Many operations that work on numbers in standard Java, for example, work on *columns* of numbers in Tablesaw.
 To multiply every value in a column by 4, we use the *multiply()* method, which returns a new column of the same size as the original.

 ```java
 NumberColumn nc2 = nc.multiply(4);